 [Disclaimer: This article contains some spoilers.]

-In episode of “Please Come Back Mister,” Lee Ha Nui’s movie star character is talking to her female manager, played by Oh Yeon Seo.
-The audience knows that Oh Yeon Seo is a temporary reincarnation of a man who died but came back solely to protect Lee.
-For a minute it seems as if Lee recognizes that the woman is a reincarnation of her beloved friend.
-But her words of affection are just part of scene she’s rehearsing.
-The women have obvious chemistry.
-Lee Ha Nui stops in the middle of rehearsing the romantic scene, saying it’s impossible to get in the mood with a woman.
+In episode of the drama “Please Come Back Mister,” Lee Ha Nui’s movie star character is talking to her female manager, played by Oh Yeon Seo.
+Viewers know that Oh Yeon Seo is a temporary reincarnation of a man who died but came back solely to protect Lee.
+For a minute it seems as if Lee recognizes that her manager is a reincarnation of her beloved friend and there’s a connection.
+The women have obvious chemistry but Lee’s words of affection are just part of scene she’s rehearsing.
+Lee Ha Nui stops in the middle of rehearsing the romantic scene, saying it’s impossible to get in the mood with another woman.
 But the audience knows that the other woman is really the man she loved.
 And they can taste the chemistry.

 As illogical as sex-switching reincarnation might seem, it is easier to fit that possibility into a K-drama plot than the idea of two women falling for each other.
 That scene is one of several ways that K-dramas circumvent the subject of homosexuality.

 In the U.S., audiences have had decades to warm to openly gay characters.
 “All in the Family” was probably the first TV program that brought a gay character into the nation’s living room, and the number has dramatically increased since then.
 Willow and Tara were a couple on “Buffy The Vampire Slayer.”
 Grace was in unrequited love with her best friend Will on “Will and Grace.”
 Kurt danced to “Single Ladies” on “Glee” and his dad accepted him for who he was.
 “Orange is the New Black” has a main character that is bisexual.
 “Transparent” features a trans woman, making his family to come to terms with it.
 While these characters initially had some issues coming out, once they did, they served as role models for acceptance.